Feminism | Posted by Nellie B on 05/24/2010

 Prom and New Opportunities: Setting Ourselves Up To Fail?

 My mother is a wonderful, funny woman.
 She has several interesting stories from her past which she shares with me, including one about prom.
 For her prom, she decided to go dressed in a long, powder blue dress.
 Her date somehow managed to catch his matching powder blue jacket in the car door and was a half hour late because his mother attempted to get the tar out by bleaching it, turning the entire side of the jacket white.
 My mother and her date went to a fancy restaurant and her date began to scream that he was dying due to a small piece of glass in his Boston cream pie.
-As if the night couldn’t get any more exciting, another girl at the prom wore the same dress as …
+As if the night couldn’t get any more exciting, another girl at the prom wore the …

 Feminism, Pop-Culture | Posted by Kate S on 04/21/2010